“The meaning is in the content of the text and not in the typeface.”

 The first microformat arose from a desire to express associations between individuals on the web and was called the XHTML Friends Network (“XFN” for short).
 Though not developed as a “microformat” (that term came later), XFN was a perfect example of extending the semantics of HTML with a specific goal in mind.

-Developed by Tantek Çelik, Matthew Mullenweg, and Eric Meyer, XFN makes use of the oft-neglected rel attribute.
-The purpose of rel—which you are probably familiar with in the context of the link element for inclusion of an external stylesheet (rel="stylesheet")—is to indicate the relationship of the target of an anchor to the current page.
-The idea was simple: if I wanted to point from my blog to the blog of a colleague, I could employ XFN and add rel="colleague" to the link.
-Similarly, if I was linking to my wife’s blog, I would use rel="friend co-resident spouse muse sweetheart co-worker" because she is all of those things.[11]
+)—is to indicate the relationship of the target of an anchor to the current page.
+The idea was simple: if I wanted to point from my blog to the blog of a colleague, I could employ XFN and add rel="colleague"

 On its own, this additional markup does little more than provide a bit more information about our relationship and why I might be linking to another website, but if I use it for every link in my blog roll and those people, in turn, use it in theirs, all of a sudden we’ve created a network that is navigable programmatically, creating myriad opportunities for data mining and repurposing.
 And that’s exactly what happened: XFN spread like wildfire.
-Software developers integrated it into popular blogging tools (e.g., WordPress, Movable Type) and developers at nearly every site on the “social web” (e.g., Twitter , Flickr, Last.fm) began adorning user profile pages with the special case of rel="me" (used to link from one web page you control to another), enabling tools like Google’s Social Graph to quickly build a full profile of their users starting from a single URL.[12]
+Software developers integrated it into popular blogging tools (e.g., WordPress, Movable Type) and developers at nearly every site on the “social web” (e.g., Twitter , Flickr, Last.fm) began adorning user profile pages with the special case of rel="me"

-An example of XFN in the Retreats 4 Geeks page can be found in the footer[13]:
+An example of XFN in the Retreats 4 Geeks page can be found in the footer

-<p>Retreats 4 Geeks is an <a rel="me" href="http://easy-designs.net/">Easy!
-Designs</a> venture.</p>
+<footer> <p id="copyright">©2010 Retreats 4 Geeks.
+All Rights Reserved.</p> <p>Retreats 4 Geeks is an <a rel="me" href="http://easy-designs.net/">Easy!
+Designs</a> venture.</p> </footer>

 From that simple (yet powerful) beginning, microformats have increased in number to address common and diverse needs from marking up a person’s profile (hCard), event listings (hCalendar), content for syndication (hAtom), and resumes (hResume), to indicating license information (rel-license), controlling search engine spidering (rel-nofollow), and facilitating tagging (rel-tag).[14]